AlexHumpert/Alex_Data_Analytics_Portfolio/README.md

 We test this by running a linear regression with service sector value added (% of GDP) as the explanatory variable and wealth (using GDP/K as a proxy indicator) as the target variable on a cross-sectional sample of 184 developing and developed countries.
 We find a moderately strong, positive linear relationship **(r = 0.58)** between the variables, however the **linear regression model only explains 29% of the variation** in the target, despite residuals being white noise.

 Although we may infer a positive relationship bewteen the two variables, our model does a poor job of explaining the target (which is to be expected given the domain covered and narrow features used).
-However, adding more relevant explanatory features, such as proportion of labor force with advanced education and the proportion of population with internet access, may help produce a better model.
+However, some easy steps to improve our model could be to add more relevant explantory features and testing non-linear models.
+Examples of features proportion of labor force with advanced education and the proportion of population with internet access.

 # [Project 2: Tableau - Dashboard of GDP & C02 Emissions per Capita](https://public.tableau.com/profile/alex.h#!/vizhome/CapitaxCO2Dashboard/Dashboard)